jasonbrown-alis/build/docs/guides/getting-started/conceptual-framework.md

 # Conceptual framework

-**alis.exchange** has a collection of resources that follow the best practices of resource-oriented design.
+**Alis Build OS** makes use os a collection of resources that follow the best practices of resource-oriented design.
-These resources are used to elegantly integrate cloud technologies that make up the **alis.exchange** platform.
+These resources are used to elegantly integrate the cloud technologies that make up the platform.

-The three major resources can be communicated together as an `organisation` having one or more `product`, consisting of one or more `protocol buffer`, implemented in a `neuron`.
+The three major resources can be communicated together as an `organisation` having one or more `product`, consisting of one or more `protocol buffer`, which is implemented in a `neuron`.
 Additionally, `products` have `deployments`, which consists of all, or a subset, of the
 `neurons`.

 ## Organisation

-An `organisation` resource represents the top-level resource on **alis.exchange**.
+An `organisation` represents the top-level resource on **Build OS**.

-- _Conceptually_, all `products` built on the exchange belong to a specific `organisation`.
+- _Conceptually_, all `products` built on the platform belong to a specific `organisation`.
 - _Practically_, an `organisation`:
 	- Is responsible for billing.
 	- Owns and manages users in the organisation along with access management.
-	- Has a monorepo in which all resource and service definitions as well as infrastructure specification contained.
+	- Has a monorepo in which all resource and service definitions as well as infrastructure specification is contained.

 ## Product

-A `product` resource represents a digital product built on **alis.exchange**.
-The majority of these adopt an API-first strategy.
+A `product` resource represents a digital product built on the platform.
+The majority of these adopt an [API-first strategy](https://swagger.io/resources/articles/adopting-an-api-first-approach/).

-- _Conceptually_, a `product` is the thing which is offered to the world, whether for usage within an `organisation` or as a B2B/B2C product.
+- _Conceptually_, a `product` is the thing which is offered to the world, whether for usage within an `organisation` or for an external business or consumer.
 - _Practically_, the `product`:
 	- Has its own Google Cloud project.
 	- Has a repo in which the source code for the `product` is contained.